gn36/phpbb-ext-hookup/README.md

 ## Installation

+### Using the source code from github

 Clone into ext/gn36/hookup:

     git clone https://github.com/gn36/phpbb-ext-hookup ext/gn36/hookup

+Install the missing dependencies:

+	cd ext/gn36/hookup
+	php composer.phar install

+Go to "ACP" > "Customise" > "Extensions" and enable the "Hookup" extension.

+### Using a complete install package

+Download a complete install package from the latest 3.2.x release and unzip it into ext/gn36/hookup.

 Go to "ACP" > "Customise" > "Extensions" and enable the "Hookup" extension.